CyprusCodes/cmnd-docs/docs/Embed Widget/configuration.md

 :::tip

-The order of the configurations do no matter.
+The order of the configurations does not matter.

 :::